falcondb/MyNotes/Linix/source-code-study/kernel-code-references/Linux-container/Namespaces.md

 ***
 [LCE: The failure of operating systems and how we can fix it](https://lwn.net/Articles/524952/)

+>Hypervisors
+>>Glauber chose KVM.
+Under KVM, the Linux kernel is itself the hypervisor.
+That makes sense, Glauber said, because all of the resource isolation that should be done by the hypervisor is already done by the operating system.
+The hypervisor has a scheduler, as does the kernel.
+So the idea of KVM is to simply re-use the Linux kernel's scheduler to schedule virtual machines.
+The hypervisor has to manage memory, as does the kernel, and so on; everything that a hypervisor does is also part of the kernel's duties.

+>Containers
+>>Hypervisors handle these use cases by running multiple kernel instances.
+But, he asked, shouldn't it be possible for a single kernel to satisfy many of these use cases?

+>>There's no theoretical reason why an operating system couldn't support all of these resource-isolation use cases

+>>the chroot() system call did not change the fact that the hierarchical relationship of the mounts in the filesystem was global to all processes.
+By contrast, mount namespaces allow different groups of processes to see different filesystem hierarchies.

+Glauber's "realistic" estimation seems very close now.

 ***
 [Linux capabilities support for user namespaces](https://lwn.net/Articles/420624/)